Jeff MacLellan DVM, DACVS-SA Board Certified Surgeon

 Greg Anderson DVM, DACVS Board Certified Surgeon

 Gregory M. Anderson, DVM, Dipl.
-ACVS is originally from the Minneapolis metropolitan area Minnesota.
+ACVS is originally from the Minneapolis metropolitan area of Minnesota.
 He received his doctor of veterinary medicine degree from the University of Wisconsin-Madison.
 He completed an internship at the Atlantic Veterinary College, University of Prince Edward Island in Canada’s eastern seaboard.
 He then completed a small animal surgery residency at the University of Florida in Gainesville.
 Prior to joining Sierra Veterinary Specialists, Dr. Anderson held faculty positions at the University of Tennessee and the University of Minnesota-Twin Cities.
 He is a Diplomate of the American College of Veterinary Surgeons and performs general, orthopedic, and selected neurosurgeries.
 He has a particular interest in use of the circular external skeletal fixation for angular limb deformities and fracture fixation, as well as reconstructive surgery and surgical oncology.

 Davyd Pelsue DVM, MS, CCRT, DACVS Board Certified Surgeon, Medical Director